moogacs/docs.buf.build/docs/configuration/v1/buf-lock.md

 $ buf push
 ```

-With this, modules that depend on `buf.build/acme/petapis` will be able to run `buf mod update` and notice
+With this, modules that depend on `buf.build/acme/petapis` can run `buf mod update` and notice
 a new module pin in their `buf.lock`!
 For example, we can update the content found in this module's
 `buf.lock` by running the following: